bonnetn/dare/README.md

 In order to launch the dependencies (SQL server, Redis...) locally, run:
 > make docker-deps

-Migrate the database the the latest schema:
-> make migrate-db-up

 Launch the API server in your IDE, or with Make:
 > make run-api